DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 "I'm dead serious."

-"Listening you know, you're ready to entrust him Jeanne-sama's guard duty.
+"Listening to you now, you're ready to entrust him Jeanne-sama's guarding duty.
 But didn't you tell that you're more than enough as bodyguard to Jeanne-sama."

 "It is but my evaluation of his combat prowess."